2.2 Inspectors

 </swingMetawidget>

 This allows easy plugging in of alternate inspectors.
 Note that overriding the default means the default is no longer instantiated.
-In the example above, this would mean MyInspector is used but the default inspectors are not.
-This is usually not what you want, because MyInspector will be focussed on a particular type of back-end metadata and will want to leave other metadata to other inspectors.
+In the example above, this would mean MyInspector is used but the default Inspectors are not.
+This is usually not what you want, because MyInspector will be focused on a particular type of back-end metadata and will want to leave other metadata to other inspectors.

 To achieve this, use CompositeInspector.